Rajan316/healthcare-analytics/README.md

 The project aims at performing analytics on various medical databases.
 # Framingham case study
 We will build models using the Framingham data to predict and prevent heart disease. <br />
 The Framingham Heart Study was started in 1948 under the direction of the National Heart Institute (now known as the National Heart, Lung, and Blood Institute).
-Since 1971, the Study has been conducted in collaboration with Boston University.
 The initial study recruited 5,209 men and women between 30 and 62 years of age.
-Researchers asked participants questions about their general health, medications (including beta-blockers and cholesterol medications, aspirin, diuretics, and many other kinds of over-the-counter and prescription drugs), and asked about illnesses, including cancer.
-Since 1948, participants have been assessed every two years, undergoing a detailed medical history, physical examination and laboratory tests.<br />
+Researchers asked participants questions about their general health, medications and asked about illnesses, including cancer.<br />
-Patients were given questionnaire and exam every 2 years and were asked to write down:<br />
+Patients were given a questionnaire and exam every 2 years and were asked to write down:<br />
 • Physical characteristics<br />
 • Behavioral characteristics<br />
 • Test results<br />